bparanj/crystal/security/linux/journal.md

 #### Features of `systemd-journald`:

 1. **Centralized Logging**:
-   - Collects logs from various sources, including the kernel, initramfs, services, and applications.
+   - Collects logs from various sources,  the kernel, initramfs, services, and applications.
 2. **Structured Logs**:
    - Stores logs in a binary format that allows for efficient indexing and querying.
 3. **Log Rotation**: